ub3rsick/ub3rsick.github.io/_posts/2019-10-24-jb-detec-bypass.md

 ![new-bin](/assets/ios-jb-detect-bypass/21-patch-bin.png)

 Put the patched binary in the application directory on the device replacing the original binary.
-This patched binary does not have code signing, so for it run successfully, the [AppSync Unified](https://cydia.akemi.ai/?page/net.angelxwind.appsyncunified) Tweak from [Karens Repo](https://cydia.akemi.ai/?) must be installed from Cydia on the Jailbroken device.
+This patched binary does not have code signing, so for it to run successfully, the [AppSync Unified](https://cydia.akemi.ai/?page/net.angelxwind.appsyncunified) Tweak from [Karens Repo](https://cydia.akemi.ai/?) must be installed from Cydia on the Jailbroken device.

 #### Bypassing FileSystem Based Checks With Cydia Tweaks